rolling-scopes-school/tasks/react/modules/module01/README.md

 Add tests for components.
 Add test for one card, as well as tests for the list of all cards.
 You can use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
 Some time ago [Enzyme](https://enzymejs.github.io/enzyme/) was an alternative, but it is not compatible with the latest version of React.
 When ran, tests should show the coverage (you will be gradually increasing test coverage during next modules) Add command to your package.json file to run tests.
+Snapshot testing is forbidden in all modules (you can check [the documentation of what is snapshot testing with Jest](https://jestjs.io/docs/snapshot-testing))

 All logical parts should be set into separate components.